vanallenlab/moalmanac-db/docs/content-changelog.md

 # Content Changelog
 The following changes have been made to the content catalogued within the Molecular Oncology Almanac knowledge base.

+## January 2023 release
+In this release, we have

+Added entries:
+- (FDA) _IDH1_ p.R132C, p.R132G, p.R132H, p.R132L, and p.R132S and sensitivity to olutasidenib in acute myeloid leukemia.

 ## December 2022 release
 In this release, we have removed neoantigen burden as a cataloged feature type and combined Silencing with Knockdown feature types.